lokalise/ruby-lokalise-api/README.md

                                         ## Hash with the project id and a "bundle_url" link
 ```

-#### Upload translation file - background
+#### Upload translation file

 [Doc](https://lokalise.com/api2docs/curl/#transition-upload-a-file-post)

 Starting from 9 May 2020, **background uploading is the preferred method of importing translation files**.
-To enable it, simply set the `queue` option to `true`.
+Version 3 supports only asynchronous uploading.
+Version 2 still allows synchronous uploading but this feature will be removed in the near future.

 ```ruby
 @client.upload_file(project_id, params) # Input: